 ● Baker, S., Bennett, A., & Taylor, J. (Eds.).
 (2013).
 Redefining mainstream popular music.
 New York: Routledge.
 Preview or Purchase

-● Taylor, J. (in press, 2015).
+● Taylor, J. (2018).
 Sound desires: Auralism and the sexual fetishisation of music.
 In S. Whiteley & F. Maus (Eds), The Oxford handbook of music and queerness.
 Oxford University Press.

 ● Taylor, J., & Dwyer, A. (2015).
 Sexualities and sensitivities: Queer(y)ing the ethics of youth research in the field.
 In S. Baker, B. Robards & R. Buttigieg (Eds.), Youth cultures and subcultures: Australian perspectives (pp. 258-269).
 London: Ashgate.

 ● Taylor, J. & Dwyer, A. (2015).
 Queer youth research/ers: A reflexive account of risk and intimacy in an ethical (mine)field.
 In P. Kelly & A. Kamp (Eds.), A critical youth studies for the 21st Century (pp.251-266).
 Brill.

 ● Taylor, J. (2014).
 Festivalising sexuality: Discourses of ‘pride’, counter-discourses of shame.
 In A. Bennett, J. Taylor & I. Woodward (Eds.), The festivalisation of culture (pp. 27–48).
 London: Ashgate.